usman-u/py-mcast/README.md

 ## py-mcast

-* A simple python program to generate multicast traffic on a multicast group.
+* A simple python program to generate multicast traffic on a multicast address.
 * Uses python sockets and argparse.
+* Mainly for diagnostic purposes e.g. in a multicast lab.

 ---